Japan – independent travel to Kyoto, Matsumoto and Osaka by plane and train in 14 days

 Matsumoto Castle, dating back to 1504, is easy walking distance from the railway station.

 Narai historic village, complete with splendid wooden buildings. is well worth a visit, only about an hour from Matsumoto, and famous for hand-made goods such as beautiful combs.

-Matsumoto to Hotaka and its Wasabi Farm takes less than an hour.
+Matsumoto to Hotaka and its Wasabi Farm takes less than an hour by train from Matsumoto.
 Amazing countryside here and by the roadside there was a welcome vending machine, selling ice cold lychee juices amongst other delights.
 We mistakenly thought a writer’s shop and studio was the tourist information office, because we were enthusiastically ushered inside, to share photographs, green tea and hot chestnuts, amidst much hilarity – neither understanding a word of the other but an international moment of friendship, warmth and hospitality.

 Osaka – the train from Matsumoto to Osaka takes around 3.5 hours.
 Staying at the Osaka Swissotel is a nice pre-flight treat, particularly when upgrading for access to the business lounge, with complementary breakfast and evening refreshments.
+Attractions in Osaka include a massive glass-bottomed big wheel – ideal for gaining the best panoramic views.
+Close by is the Osaka Aquarium.
 Below is the Osaka Skyline at night.